ShehabMohamedGamal/dotfiles/README.md

 NVIDIA

-i already have env for you
+i already have env section edit it if you need to

 https://wiki.archlinux.org/title/NVIDIA